the French flag

 - The efficient cause: the origin of the thing's motion or change.

-, since the good is the final end of everything that occurs and moves in this world
+- The final cause: the ultimate purpose for which the thing exists — in other words, its good, for the good is the final end of everything that occurs and moves in this world 4.

 These early thinkers, Aristotle explains, gave particular importance to the material cause.
-This emphasis stemmed from an implicit notion of substance: beneath the various changes reality undergoes (accidents), a stable, material substance endures: fire (Heraclitus), air (Anaximenes), water (Thales).
+This emphasis stemmed from an implicit notion of substance: beneath the various changes reality undergoes (accidents), one stable, material substance endures: fire (Heraclitus), air (Anaximenes), water (Thales).
 While the pre-Socratics agreed on the existence of a material substance as the cause of all things, they disagreed about its nature.

 This is where the concept of a universal intelligence comes into play.